-Stocks slip as Walmart drags down the Dow
+Walmart's worst day since 1988 drags down the Dow

 Inflation fears sparked the market sell-off that began February 2, when the Labor Department reported that wages grew at the fastest pace in nine years.
 The Dow fell 1,000 points twice in a week.

 But the Dow staged a comeback, recording six straight days of gains.
-The S&P 500 soared 4.3% last week.
-It was the S&P's best week in five years.
+The S&P 500 soared 4.3% last week, its best in five years.

 "Some type of a near-term give back makes sense," said Ryan Detrick, LPL Research's senior market strategist.